Rather SMART Goals Than Unfulfilled Wishes. SMART Goals Make Life Easier.Don’t confuse your dreams with goals: Wake up and be SMART

 Goals have a finish line.
 Dreams never have to end.
 Dreams can go on forever.
 They don’t have to have an ending point.
 Goals must have a specific outcome.

-Deadlines are what makes most people switch to action.
+Deadlines are what make most people switch to action.
 So install deadlines, for yourself and your team, and go after them.
 Keep the timeline realistic and flexible, that way you can keep morale high.
 Being too stringent on the timely aspect of your goal setting can have the perverse effect of making the learning path of achieving your goals and objectives into a hellish race against time – which is most likely not how you want to achieve anything.
 Too much pressure doesn’t lead to better results.
 Better: Milestones usually have a positive effect.